Welcome to Gujarat Tourism

 Located on the western tip of the Saurashtra peninsula in Gujarat, Dwarka is an ancient city of India.
 Known as Devbhoomi Dwarka, Dwarka boasts of being the only city that is a part of both Char Dham (four principal holy places) and also Sapta Puris (seven sacred cities) mentioned in the Hindu religion.
 Dwarka was a part of the ancient kingdom of Krishna and Nageshwar Jyotirlinga Temple, one of the 12 Jyotirlingas, is also located in Dwarka.
 For these reasons, it enjoys a remarkable religious significance and attracts thousands of pilgrims all year round.
 The beachside and the seashores are an added tourist attraction.
 Legend has it that the city was once engulfed by the sea and recent excavations reveal that a city did exist here.
 The name Dwarka translates to dwar meaning 'door' and ka meaning 'moksha' meaning the ‘door to salvation.

-Place to Visit in DWARKA with short descriptions:
+Places to Visit in DWARKA with Short Descriptions: